Master “The Art of Scientific Presenting” with this Online Course

 If you want to step outside of the scientific bubble to reach a wider audience, you’ll have to understand where people hang out, online and in the real world, and who specifically will be open to hearing your story, and who isn’t.
 Luckily, this science communication aspect is what Creators For Climate is all about.

-If you are a scientist who wants to learn more about science communication, where to start and how to apply it to your own research, I might have something for you.
-In the e-book below I’ve compiled a 30 day challenge which gets you through all the steps of communicating your research.
+In the workbook below I’ve compiled the 30 steps needed to start communicating your research.
 No prior knowledge required.
-The goal is to get more science content on the web, and we have to start at the start.
+The goal is to get more science content on the web, and we have to start at the start!

 The RALDE Project

-Discover the innovative approaches to active learning and distance education, looking the future of university education.
 Funded by Erasmus+, RALDE aims to bridge the gap between traditional and remote learning, ensuring quality education for all.